GiantSweetroll/Mod-Analyzer/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-The app is in Indonesian by default but you may change to English translation in the application settings.

 To see how to use the app, please refer to this video demo [here](https://youtu.be/L8rQTe-gHno).

 <div align="right">(<a href="#top">back to top</a>)</div>